-Oval glass-fronted silver pendant reliquary theca housing the first-class ex ossibus (of the bone) relic of Saint Martina of Rome.
-The relics are affixed to a gilt paper starburst on a ground of salmon-colored silk, surrounded by silver wire ornamentation, and identified in Latin on a fancy manuscript cedula label as ex oss.
-Saint Martinae Virg. & M. (of the bone of Saint Martina, Virgin & Martyr).
-On the back, the theca is secured with a seal of red Spanish wax bearing an imprint of a coat of arms of Fr.
-Francesco Maria Ginori (†1775), Bishop of Fiesole, Italy (1736–1775).
+Small oval glass-fronted silver pendant reliquary theca housing a precious relic of the Veil of the Blessed Virgin Mary.
+The relic is affixed to a ground of red-colored silk, surrounded by silver wire ornamentation and identified in Latin on a manuscript cedula label as Ex Velo B.M.V. (of the Veil of the Blessed Virgin Mary).
+On the back, under a protective cap, the theca is secured with a seal of red Spanish wax bearing an imprint of a coat of arms of Fr.
+Luigi Landi-Vittorj (†), Bishop of Assisi, Italy (1844–1867).

 Не все артефакты, которые мы имеем в наличии, представлены на нашем сайте. Пожалуйста напишите нам, если вы ищете какой-то определенный предмет, но не видите его в нашем интернет – магазине.